 Wilkinson said callers especially want to be able to tell their story to those working in customer service or public relations roles, and it is up to listeners on the receiving end to understand their plight and take appropriate action.

 “This is where conflict management skills shine through – having a strategy in place to respond when someone is upset is a huge part of communication brand protection in a world in which customers can broadcast unpleasant customer service experiences through social media,” Wilkinson said.

 4. Write More Effective Emails

-According to Entrepreneur, email is the most widely used tool for business communication at the workplace.
-Employees read and compose between 50 to 60 emails a day on an average.
+According to Forbes, email is the most widely used tool for business communication at the workplace.
+Employees spend more than 6 hours sending and receiving an average of 123 emails per day.
 Poorly written, unclear, misleading or ineffective emails reduce productivity and can leave a poor impression on the reader.

 Think before you hit send.
 Understand that spell check doesn’t always pick up mistakes.
 Learn how to proofread what you write.
 Wilkinson said all these rules are important to think about each time you send an email.
 Oftentimes, employees are in a hurry to respond and neglect professionalism.
 Other tips: Less is more.
 Edit for clarity and understanding.
 Know what you want to say and what information you are looking for.

 “Share information with clarity but also include a level of diplomacy in all written internal communications,” Wilkinson said.